Open this page in a new tab

 Phase 4 earthquake (?) - Late Roman/Early Byzantine

-Based on soundings in Sectors 2 and 7, Tholbecq et al (2019) reports phase 4 destruction of the northern masonry of the orchestra.
+Based on soundings in Sectors 2 and 7, Tholbecq et al (2019) report phase 4 destruction of the northern masonry of the orchestra.
 They deduce that this event (earthquake?) occurred shortly after the late Roman period, or even during this period.
 Tholbecq (2022) suggests an association with the earthquake of 363 [the southern 363 CE Cyril Quake].

 Seismic Effects